Each child is a member of a class and of a House.

 Through the House system, there is frequent contact with older and younger children and these links across the school years are an important part of our community.

 The House system fosters a sense of belonging, creates opportunities for leadership and is part of our pastoral care structure.
-It is also the source of fierce competition on the sports field and elsewhere, where girls can win points for their House.
+It is also the source of fierce competition on the sports field and elsewhere, where children can win points for their House.

-Girls are divided into four Houses:
+Students are divided into four Houses:

 The House system aims to stimulate collective working, develop social skills, create a sense of responsibility and respect and so create a bully-free environment in the school.